Corporate Innovation

 Oslo City Hall — A Statement of Intent

-City Highlight
+1City Highlight

 Oslo City Hall was 20 years in the making, delayed by wars and economic downturns, but its completion in 1950 announced a city confident in its future.
 The murals inside are extraordinary — a 2,000 square metre narrative of Norwegian working life, industry, and democratic values.
-For corporate delegates, the hall represents what can be built when institutions commit to a long-term vision.
+For corporate guests, the hall represents what can be built when institutions commit to a long-term vision.

 Innovation Norway